VCCT-WEDE5020-2025-G1/ST10497775_WEDE_POE/README.md

 ## Correction from WEDE-POE-PART-2-Feedback

-Navigation Modified Size for All Screens
+Navigation bar  Modified Size for All Screens

 Fix Images Files Path